okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-generic-database/index.md

 Using the Okta Users API, the script imports the two users whose passwords are hashed with a hash that Okta supports; `Admin Istrator` and `User One`.
 The first time the users sign in, their passwords are rehashed and updated in Universal Directory with the `POST https://${OKTA_DOMAIN}/api/v1/user` API request.
 See [Create User with imported hashed password](/docs/reference/api/users/#create-user-with-imported-hashed-password).

-There is one more user in the generic database whose password is hashed with a hash that Okta doesn't support: **User2 Two**.
+There's one more user in the generic database whose password is hashed with a hash that Okta doesn't support: **User2 Two**.
 This user is also imported into Universal Directory, but their password isn't saved.
 To save a rehashed password the first time they sign in, an additional step is required.
 This is covered in [Account for hash types Okta doesn't support](#account-for-hash-types-okta-doesnt-support).

-> **Note**: If you are using Windows, use `git-bash` to open a git-bash command window and then run `./migrate-users.sh` in the this window.
+> **Note**: If you're using Windows, use `git-bash` to open a git-bash command window and then run `./migrate-users.sh` in it.
 Type `exit` to close it.
 The remainder of the example is performed in the original command window, not the git-bash command window.

 ### Check that the users have imported correctly